 Changes to Application Guidelines, in effect January 1, 2017

-* Artists enrolled in full-time graduate and undergraduate programs at the time of application are not eligible to apply to Yaddo.
+* Artists enrolled in graduate and undergraduate programs at the time of application are not eligible to apply to Yaddo.

 * Artists may now apply once every other calendar year.

 * Applicants applying to Collaborative Teams must have a work sample representing a previous collaboration.

 January 1, for residencies starting May of the same year, through February of the following year.
 August 1, for residencies starting November of the same year through May of the following year.
 The application portal opens June 1 for the August 1 deadline and November 1 for the January 1 deadline.